While there is plenty of blame to go around, we believe too many in the international community are ignoring a fundamental truth about this conflict:

 Palestinian leader Mahmoud Abbas said no to Kerry’s framework agreement.
 In April, 2014, Kerry shifted his efforts to focus on extending the deadline for an agreement and keeping Abbas at the negotiating table.
 Abbas refused, and instead chose to join with the racist terrorist organization Hamas in a unity government.

-Despite this history, some in the international community continue to place most of the blame on Israel.
-The Israeli government is subject to criticism like all governments, but pressuring Israel alone while shielding Palestinian leaders from accountability is a surefire way to perpetuate the status quo.
-We need to change our approach.
+Unfortunately, some in the international community continue to place most of the blame on Israel.
+Israeli policies are subject to debate and criticism like in any country, including on the issue of annexing/applying sovereignty to parts of the West Bank/Judea & Samaria.
+However, pressuring Israel alone while shielding Palestinian leaders from accountability has proven to be a surefire way to perpetuate the conflict.